Nick Bell MA VetMB PhD Pgcert Vet Ed FHEA ECAWBM (AWSEL) MRCVS

 Cost of disease

-The estimated costs associated with digital dermatitis are probably inaccurate and under-estimates of the true cost.
-Many cases of complicated interdigital growths, chronic toe infections, chronic wall infections or defects, severe heel erosion, severe sole ulcers, severe cases of foul-in-the-foot and udder sores are associated with uncontrolled digital dermatitis and are not included in the calculations.
+The estimated costs associated with digital dermatitis are probably inaccurate and an under-estimation of the true cost.
+Many cases of complicated interdigital growths and severe lesions like necrotic toe and wall lesions, severe heel erosion, severe sole ulcers, severe cases of foul-in-the-foot, teat necrosis and udder sores are usually associated with digital dermatitis and are not included in the calculations.
 Estimated cost per case vary from £75 to £81.49, making the annual cost per average farm roughly £3000 per 100 cows.
 Like sole ulcers, much of the cost is related to milk yield loss and increased calving interval (Table 1 below)

 Table 1: Production and welfare statistics regarding digital dermatitis